3a1/3a1.github.io/content/posts/insomnia-bootkit/index.md

 As you can see here, we have the end of a **.text** section that was on `.text:000000018016E600`.
 If you observe the line above, we see that it magically jumps to the address `PAGER32C:000000018016F000` of the next section.
-The gap between these is calleduninitialized padding, It's called a **padding**.
+It's called a **padding**.
 The sections and image itself need to be page aligned, that means it should be dividing by **0x1000**.
 We can abuse that uninitialized padding which is easily large enough (hundreds of bytes) to hold our payload.

 {{< img src="7.png">}}

-If we check that in hex-editor, we see that after the end of the **.text** section, there is a undefined memory.
-It's basically the padding memory that is not initialized.
 We need only something like 40 bytes for our future payload, so in our case this small chunk of memory is pretty large for us.
 So it will be ideal to infect kernel here with our payload.

 Well some nerd will probably say that OS kernel doesn't have **RWX** regions.
-We need it for our payload to be executed (Execution permission is required for this) but also to be undetected from comparing with disk (Write permission is required for this), so this section can be overwritten in runtime and it would be non-sensical comparing that section with disk.
+We need it for our payload to be executed but also to be undetected from comparing with disk, so this section can be overwritten in runtime and it would be illogical comparing that section with disk.

 You will be right but the thing is that some drivers change their sections with just the **Read** permissions itself, even ntoskrnl does it.
 The **INIT** section that only have the **R-E** permissions is overwritten with some dummy data after kernel initialization.
-I'm not sure why it happens but I noticed it a while ago.
+I'm not sure why this happens but I have noticed it a while ago.
+I think it could be because of the PatchGuard initialization.
+Memory regions with PatchGuard are obfuscated, maybe it can cause that.
 So you can even just overwrite this entire section and this will be not suspicious.

-TL;dr: comparing with disk, all **R-E** sections can lead to false positives.
+TL;dr; comparing with disk all **R-E** sections can lead to false positives.

 Remember that you can always find a driver with **RWX** section, set it startup as **Boot Start** and can you also overwrite its **RWX** section without any issues.
-Also worth noting that we can even change other driver's **->Charecteristic** field in runtime to make the section any permission we want, or maybe overwrite file on disk itself after the driver is loaded in memory :D That's all just a reflection for those who want to make something better.
+Also worth noting that we can even change other drivers **->Charecteristic** field in runtime to make the section any permission we want, or maybe overwrite file on disk itself after the driver is loaded in memory.
+ That's all just a reflection for those who want to make something better.

 {{< img src="7.png">}}